Where to Stay in Los Cabos

 Best place to stay in San Jose del Cabo.

-The Viceroy has an amazing beachfront location and is a 5-minute drive or 30-minute walk from downtown San Jose del Cabo.
+The Viceroy has a prime beachfront location and is a 5-minute drive or 30-minute walk from downtown San Jose del Cabo.

 Best Hotels in San José del Cabo